TosbackCgusBridge-Bot/CGUs-versions/Cracked/Privacy Policy.md

     2.  **Information in Public Areas of the Site**.
 Please keep in mind that whenever you voluntarily provide information in public areas of the Service, such as the user profile pages or forums, that information can be viewed and possibly used by others.
 We therefore advise visitors not to disclose contact information, including phone number, email address, street address or instant messenger address (within these public areas) that they do not wish to share.
 We are not responsible for PII you choose to submit in these public areas.
 Also, we may highlight content you post to the public areas of the Service such as reviews or comments, such as by featuring your content on the Site's home page.
 2. AUTOMATIC INFORMATION COLLECTION
     1.  **Cookies**.
 Like many Web sites, we use "cookies".
 Cookies are alphanumeric identifiers that we transfer to your computer's hard drive through your Web browser to enable our systems to recognize your browser.
 We use persistent, identifying cookies to remember your information and to link your activities to you.
 While you can take steps to warn of, block or disable cookies, if you do, the Service may not function and appear as we have designed it.
 Nonetheless, if you want to take these steps, you can do so by following the instructions associated with your browser.
 Our cookies do not collect PII that you provide to us during the registration process, but they do collect other information such as:
-        1.  the domain name and host from which you access the Internet and the Internet address of the site from which you direct-linked to ours;
+        1.  the domain name and host from which you access the Internet and the Internet address of the site from which you direct-linked to ours.
         2.  the date and time you access the Site and pages you visit;
-        3.  your computer's IP address and information about its operating system, platform and the Web browser type and version you use;
+        3.  your computer's IP address and information about its operating system, platform and the Web browser type and version you use.
         4.  demographic and other non-personally identifiable profile information about you. and
         5.  information to combat fraud or misuse.
     2.  **Pixel Tags**.
 In our e-mails to you, we use "pixel tags" to determine if your email software or service can display html-formatted e-mail (this helps us optimize the size of our e-mail messages and conserve bandwidth).